chandrasekarnarayana/foodspec/docs/methodsx_protocol.md

 # MethodsX protocol reproduction

-This page explains how to reproduce the core analyses described in the MethodsX protocol article using foodspec.
+This page maps the MethodsX protocol paper directly to FoodSpec commands and outputs so that all figures and tables can be reproduced from public datasets.

 ## Command